 Many courts still use the term “Driver Safety Course” in their ticket dismissal literature.
-In Texas, the terms “driver safety course” and “defensive driving” are synonymous.
+The terms “driver safety course” and “defensive driving” are synonymous in Texas.

 All “driver safety” courses in Texas are required to cover the same material.
 Topics include things like:

 - Traffic Crashes